 The previous day, Nsengimana published a video on his YouTube channel promoting a program and event on October 14, 2021, to commemorate political prisoners in Rwanda called “Ingabire Day”—in reference to Ingabire, who returned to Rwanda from exile in The Netherlands in 2010, to vie for the presidency, and was then jailed for eight years.

 Prosecutors said that Nsengimana’s video and the event were part of a plot by Ingabire’s DALFA-Umurinzi party to overthrow the government, according to court documents reviewed by CPJ.
 Prosecutors also said that Nsengimana’s video spread falsehoods and aimed to incite the public by accusing the government of political killings and arbitrary detentions, those documents added.

-Authorities allege that DALFA-Umurinzi party members formulated a plot to overthrow the government in September discussions about Blueprint for a Revolution, a book about nonviolent activism, according to those documents, which stated that Nsengimana did not attend those discussions.
+Prosecutors argued that DALFA-Umurinzi party members formulated a plot to overthrow the government in September discussions about the book “Blueprint for a Revolution: How to Use Rice Pudding, Lego Men, and Other Nonviolent Techniques to Galvanize Communities, Overthrow Dictators, or Simply Change the World,” according to those documents, which stated that Nsengimana did not attend those discussions.